Hunter Healthcare Overseas Police Check Policy

 This policy is reviewed each year to ensure that its provisions continue to meet our legal obligations and reflect best practice.

-When recruiting from overseas, or if an applicant has been living abroad for a period of six months or more, an overseas police check or a certificate of good character may be required by the client.
+When recruiting from overseas, or if an applicant has been living abroad for a period of six months or more, whether continuously or in total, an overseas police check or a certificate of good character may be required by the client.
 For further information and advice please refer to the NHS Employers Criminal record and barring checks https://www.nhsemployers.org/your-workforce/recruit/employment-checks/criminal-record-check or http://www.sia.homeoffice.gov.uk/Pages/home.aspx.

 Candidates must apply for and receive the overseas police checks themselves.
 More information is in the following link: https://www.gov.uk/government/publications/criminal-records-checks-for-overseas-applicants.